NCC Students Engage in a Diverse and Rewarding Academic Life

 This opportunity is provided for Year 9 students to spend time at Gulf Christian College in Normanton.
-Students assist with the annual fundraising by the Gulf CC students at the local rodeo, spend time in their classrooms, build lasting friendships, work on projects around the school grounds and gain a better appreciation for the indigenous culture.
+Students assist with the annual fundraising for the school by volunteering at the Normanton Rodeo.
+They also spend time in the classrooms, building lasting friendships, work on projects around the school grounds and gain a better appreciation for the indigenous culture and Australian outback.

 Since September 2000, when NCC entered into the sister school agreement with the Kyung Hwa Girls Middle & High School in South Korea, students from both schools have shared many beneficial experiences.

 As part of an Exchange Program, students from NCC have the opportunity to attend Kyung Hwa for up to 12 months and likewise NCC annually hosts five Senior School students from our sister school in South Korea.

 NCC and Intan Permata Hati (IPH) Christian School entered into a sister school agreement in 2004 at Surabaya, Indonesia.
 IPH is a Christian school that commenced 10 years ago and has now grown to three campuses offering Early Childhood Centres, Primary School and Middle School.

 Our unique partnership will help IPH Christian School establish a Middle School curriculum and text books based on our Australian experience.
 Cultural and language visits between NCC and IPH Christian School commenced in 2005.
 This agreement is another step in the College vision to help establish Christian education in the Asia Pacific region.

 NCC and the Metachanupatham Christian School entered into a sister school agreement in January 2007 at Phetchabun, Thailand – a school that our College helped establish in 2003.
 Our students and staff have been financially supporting the children’s homes in Thailand (run by Mercy International).

 In 2003 the children’s home in Phetchabun commenced a small school for their children plus children from the local villages.
 Today the school has 1500 primary and secondary students with beautiful buildings and grounds, all through donations of finances and labour.